anitab-org/bridge-in-tech-web/README.md

 3. go to the browser on http://localhost:3000/

-**NOTE**:If you have chosen to use local BIT and MS backend servers, make sure you run both of them as well as the frontend server.
-If you chose the Heroku BIT backeend server, then go to `config.js` file and uncomment the Heroku server url and comment out the localhost url instead (see screenshot below).
+**NOTE**: If you have chosen to use local BIT and MS backend servers, make sure you run both of them as well as the frontend server.
+If you chose the Heroku BIT backend server, then go to `config.js` file and uncomment the Heroku server url and comment out the localhost url instead (see screenshot below).

 <img width="1354" alt="Screen Shot 2020-07-22 at 11 03 19 pm" src="https://user-images.githubusercontent.com/29667122/88179650-931fea80-cc6f-11ea-818c-8e412432c926.png">